mliza/HAOT/paper/paper.md

 Hypersonic flows present unique challenges due to the complex interplay of fluid dynamics, chemical reactions, and optical phenomena.
 As a signal from a Light Detection and Ranging (LiDAR) system travels through a hypersonic flow field, the beam is affected by the flow, potentially leading to errors in targeting and detection measurements.

 `HAOT` is a Hypersonic Aerodynamics Optics Tools Python package developed to calculate different aerodynamic properties in a hypersonic medium.
-Its source code is available on [GitHub](https://github.com/mliza/HAOT), the documentation is available on [Read the Docs](https://haot.readthedocs.io/en/latest/) and example on the usage of the package is given on the documentation side under usage.
+Its source code is available on [GitHub](https://github.com/mliza/HAOT), the documentation is available on [Read the Docs](https://haot.readthedocs.io/en/latest/) and examples on the usage of the package are given on the documentation site under usage.
+These examples cover some easy examples such as the basic functionality of the tool and also cover examples using results from Computational Fluid Dynamics (CFD) simulations.

 # Statement of Need